This database tracks legal decisions1

 I.e., all documents where the use of AI, whether established or merely alleged, is addressed in more than a passing reference by the court or tribunal.

-While seeking to be exhaustive (178 cases identified so far), it is a work in progress and will expand as new examples emerge.
-This database has been featured in news media and online posts.2
+While seeking to be exhaustive (297 cases identified so far), it is a work in progress and will expand as new examples emerge.
+This database has been featured in news media, and indeed in several decisions dealing with hallucinated material.2

 - M. Hiltzik, AI 'hallucinations' are a growing problem for the legal profession (LA Times, 22 May 2025)